Chart Color Schemes

 Umina - Booker Bay - Patonga has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-AreaSearch has identified 17 projects that are likely to impact the area, significantly influencing its performance due to changes in local infrastructure, major projects, and planning initiatives.
-Key projects include Umina Beach Public Preschool, Umina Beach Multi-Dwelling Housing Projects, 100-101 The Esplanade Development Site - Ettalong Beach, and Ettalong Beach Hotel Development - 216-220 Memorial Avenue.
-The following list details those projects likely to be of most relevance.
+AreaSearch has identified 16 projects that could impact the area, with key ones being Umina Beach Public Preschool, Umina Beach Multi-Dwelling Housing Projects, 100-101 The Esplanade Development Site - Ettalong Beach, and Ettalong Beach Hotel Development - 216-220 Memorial Avenue.
+A detailed list of these projects is provided below.

 Professional plan users can use the search below to filter and access additional projects.